Limit shapes for the asymmetric five vertex model: Limit shapes

 \begin{itemize}[itemsep = 4pt] \item \textbf{Green boundary}: $p<0$

 Below and on this boundary the limit shape has a facet where the height is constant $H=0$.

 \item \textbf{Blue boundary}: $0<p<r^2$

-The height function is $C^1$ but not analytic across this curve.
+The height function is $C^1$ but not analytic across this curve ($(s,t)$ tends to $(0,1)$ in the gray region as one approaches the blue/gray boundary).
 Along this curve the height varies linearly, $H(x,y)=y$, corresponding to the height on the black line.
 The blue curve is the boundary of the grey region until it intersects the red curve where it bends away from the grey region.
-We don't know the actual boundary between the blue facet and the white ``neutral" region, except that the blue facet necessarily contains the region directly to its right, as illustrated; it seems likely, and simulations suggest, that the blue facet extends above this region by a certain amount.
+We don't know the actual boundary between the blue facet and the white neutral region, except that the blue facet necessarily contains the region directly to its right, as illustrated.

 \item \textbf{Red boundary}: $r^2<p<1$

 This curve bounds the grey region and the height function is not analytic across this curve.
 To the right of the red curve the height is neither constant nor linear, but apparently random.